 Why was Thoreau so in love with Nature?

+The reason why Thoreau thought much about Nature is because he has transcended himself.
 It is difficult for me to think about other things aside from my needs because I haven’t self-actualized enough.
+The more I can self-actualize, the easier it is for me to appreciate nature—beauty and excellence—which is my core strength anyways.

 He practiced paying attention, seeing what is outdoors.
 Living in one place for most of his life just made his seeing more potent.
-He was a perfect example of how Continued freshness of appreciation is practiced.
+He was a perfect example of how continued freshness of appreciation is practiced.

 Learn to live by reading and being.